cdcarr22/capstone/README.md

 ## New Features

+The new features of the game include poison and powerup blocks.
+Every 10 seconds a new poision block is added to the game.
+When the snake eats a poison block the score is decreased by 1.
+The powerup block is used to turn the poison blocks into food blocks for 10 seconds.

 ## Rubric Points Addresses

 ### Loops, Functions, I/O

 - [x] This project demonstrates an understanding of C++ functions and control structures
+  - [x] In game.cpp lines 132 to 136
-- [X] This project uses data structures and immutable variables
+- [x] This project uses data structures and immutable variables
+  - [x] Vectors are used in game.h on lines 27 and 28
+- [x] This program writes to a data file.
+  - [x] filewrite.h

 ### Object Oriented Programming

 - [x] Class contructors utilize member initialization lists
+  - [x] In poison.h starting with line 10
-- [ ] One function in overloaded with different signatures for the same function name
+- [x] One function in overloaded with different signatures for the same function name
+  - [x] In game.cpp lines 132 and 31
-- [ ] Templates generalize functions or classes in the project
+- [x] One or more classes are added to the project with appropriate access specifiers
+  - [x] poison.h and filewrite.h

 ### Memory Management

-- [ ] This project follows the rule of 5
+- [x] This project makes use of references
-- [ ] The project uses move semantics to move data instead of copying it, where possible.
+  - [x] filewrite.h line 10 and line 21
+- [x] This project uses destructors appropriately
+  - [x] In renderer.cpp line 36 and filewrite.h line 16
-- [x] Thisp roject uses smart pointers instead of raw pointers
+- [x] This project uses smart pointers instead of raw pointers
+  - [x] Shared pointer is used in game.cpp line 54

 ### Concurrency

-- [ ] A mutex or lock is used in the project
+- [x] A mutex or lock is used in the project
+  - [x] In game.cpp line 78
-- [ ] A condition variable is used in the project
+- [x] A condition variable is used in the project
+  - [x] In game.cpp lines 9